 “You can work on disability?”
 This question is asked a lot, generally with disbelief or shock.
 The general public believes that if you are “permanently and totally disabled,” and unable to do, “substantial gainful activity,” you are unable to do anything.
 Period.
 Full stop.

 Let’s discuss a few things here.
 One is the idea that a person can live life on $625 a month.
-I’m not saying it is impossible to do, as I did it for quite some time, but you are constantly terrified.
+It is impossible to do without someone subsidizing your expenses.
+In this case, my parents.
+With such a small margin, it is still terrifying.
 You cannot get ahead.
 You can’t do anything that could possibly be construed as a luxury.
 Vacation?
 Haircut?
 Eye liner?
 Coffee?
 Hell, you can’t even buy clothing, dog food, or car tabs.

 At an income that low you would qualify for food stamps of approximate $183 a month.
 In Washington state you are blessed enough to qualify for Medicaid (to cover the remaining 20% Medicare does not cover) but you are absolutely living an impoverished lifestyle, and likely dependent on others for support.

 Think about how you picture someone on disability.
 Is it an immobile person watching television all day?
 Sucking off the system and living the life of Riley with no worries?
 Is it someone in a wheel chair or with developmental disabilities?
 Ask yourself about your assumptions.
 I had so many.
 I have had to confront many as well.
 I will discuss all of this at length in the future, but onto more financially guided things.